kescardoso/stripeme/README.md

 ## Database Structure

 Stripe Me is built on Django, and primarily uses the SQLite3 database during all development stages.
-Through the deployment to Heroku, the database was changed to a PostgresSQL database as that is provided by Heroku as an add-on for production.
+Through the deployment to Heroku, the database was changed to a PostgreSQL database as that is provided by Heroku as an add-on for production.

 The Django’s default user model for authorization is also in use, which allows the project to meet one of the main requirements of separating features by anonymous users, users in session and superusers.